1984–85 Wolverhampton Wanderers F.C. season: The Season

 Docherty's torrid season, which included a run of 21 games without a win had finally come to an end and he left the club in July 1985.
-When asked about his time at Wolves Docherty said, "I could hardly say ‘no’ when a club as famous as that came in for me.....
+When asked about his time at Wolves Docherty said, "I could hardly say 'no' when a club as famous as that came in for me.....
 But it was a hopeless task really.
 There was no money.
-I wasn’t sure I’d be able to work with Derek Dougan but I accepted the challenge anyway.
+I wasn't sure I'd be able to work with Derek Dougan but I accepted the challenge anyway.
 As for the Bhattis, I only met them twice – once when they hired me and once when they fired me."

 The season was full of low points for the club with several heavy defeats, strings of losses and fan favourites departing the club but Docherty giving a club debut to a young 17 year old local lad Tim Flowers, from Kenilworth (who would be named player of the year 1985) and sticking by him all season would be remembered as a high.

-But the darker side of Docherty will also be remembered, removing Assistant Manager Jim Barron and Coach Frank Upton from their roles to make way for family members.
-A decision which was challenged at a Employment Tribunal in favour of Barron/Upton.
+But the darker side of Docherty will also be remembered, removing Assistant Manager Jim Barron and Coach Frank Upton from their roles to make way for his family members.
+A decision which was challenged at an Employment Tribunal in favour of Barron/Upton.

 Wolves would now prepare for a season in Division 3 and a search for a new manager.